Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Method

 \subsection{Waveform preprocessing}

-We apply several preprocessing steps to the raw L1B waveforms to harmonize the input features.
+Several preprocessing steps are applied to the raw L1B waveforms to harmonize the input features.
 After subtracting the mean noise level of the GEDI L1B product, we normalize the total energy of each waveform to one.
-Additionally, we set all waveforms to a fixed length of $1420$ vertical bins and pad shorter waveforms with zeros at the end of the vector.
+Additionally, we set all waveforms to the fixed maximum length of $1420$ vertical bins by padding shorter waveforms with zeros at the end of the vector.
 A fixed waveform length allows the CNN to implicitly learn the absolute scale of canopy heights, as the interval between consecutive returns is fixed to 15~cm.
-We harmonize the distribution of the input features (waveform amplitudes) as well as the targets (canopy heights) to standard normal distributions, a common preprocessing step for neural networks~\citep{lecun2012efficient}.
+We normalize the distribution of the input features (waveform amplitudes) as well as the targets (canopy heights) to standard normal distributions, a common preprocessing step for neural networks~\citep{lecun2012efficient}.
 Since the learnable network parameters are randomly initialized in such a way that the distribution of the input data is preserved in the output, that preprocessing leads to faster convergence during optimization.
 The means and standard deviations of the training data are stored and used to harmonize the test data in the same way.